ironBankNetwork-Developers/go-IRON/README.md

 With the bootnode operational and externally reachable (you can try `telnet <ip> <port>` to ensure it's indeed reachable), start every subsequent iron node pointed to the bootnode for peer discovery via the `--bootnodes` flag.
 This allows you to find an official iron node.
-Furtheremore, the `--datadir` flag indicates where the iron blockchain will be stored, this flag is optional, in case you want a particular location.

 ```
 $ iron --bootnodes=<bootnode-enode-url-from-above>
 ```
-or
+You may just use one of the official nodes available to sync and connect to the blockchain.
+Just run one of the following commands (Official node list)

+#### Official node list:
 ```
-$ iron --bootnodes=<bootnode-enode-url-from-above> --datadir=path/to/custom/data/folder
+$ iron --bootnodes enode://3fe6b310f828d4b0273f62588dd77ddb0e9022a0381fcb651bf3a5ec0bb9e3ae2faeec1cd2c0971b873d47ed4f50fa4cb97f962d4054a324edd57f7cc6c856ce@192.168.1.33:30303
 ```

 ## Executables